Metro Logo

 I am confused with the way a single ticket works.
 This seems to be very different from the UK/US.

 Yes.
-The single ticket is valid for one ride from point A to point B within one zone.
-As all of Vienna is one zone, it's basically a flat fee.
+The single ticket is valid for one ride from point A to point B within the Vienna city boundaries.
+It's basically a flat fee.
 You pay the same whether you travel from the southernmost point of the network at Rodaun to the northernmost at Stammersdorf, or whether you just travel three stops on the metro from Volkstheater to Stubentor.

 You can also change as often as you have to, using all means of public transport (train, metro, tram, bus), no matter by which company they are operated, with the sole exception of the airport buses and the CAT train.